5 Best Practices for Being an LGBTQ-Inclusive, Culturally Competent School

-Dr. Sheila T. Gregory, a contributing faculty member in The Richard W. Riley College of Education and Leadership at Walden University, shares her education leadership experience with Doctor of Education (EdD) candidates to help prepare them to lead such change with vision and confidence.
+Dr. Sheila T. Gregory, a contributing faculty member in The Richard W. Riley College of Education and Human Sciences at Walden University, shares her education leadership experience with Doctor of Education (EdD) candidates to help prepare them to lead such change with vision and confidence.

 “Everyone has the ability to do something amazing,” Dr. Gregory says.
 “Educators just need to help youngsters discover their gifts and talents, so they can uncover their true treasures and become their authentic best.”

 Dr. Gregory, the recipient of an LGBTQ+ students of color grant, recently shared with teachers, school counselors, social workers, and administrators a resource-rich presentation about creating an environment in which LGBTQ+ students can discover their gifts and thrive—and where all students can benefit from growing and learning in an informed, inclusive environment.

 Here are five ways teachers, staff, and administrators can help create an LGBTQ-inclusive school: